 One bowl of comfort food for one, please.
 Let's dive in.

-It also features sweet apple, savory rosemary, and our favorite dynamic duo: onion and garlic Coconut milk makes our bisque extra creamy, and adds sweet and slightly cinnamon-y notes.
+This butternut squash bisque features a classic fall combination of sweet apple, savory rosemary, and our favorite dynamic duo: onion and garlic.
+Coconut milk makes our bisque extra creamy, and adds sweet and slightly cinnamon-y notes.

 Preparing butternut squash